Q&A: What does banning TikTok and WeChat mean for users?

 “This is a moment to put aside our competition and focus on core principles like freedom of expression and due process of law,” Pappas wrote.

 A group of WeChat users have also sued to stop the ban.
-A federal judge in California appeared sympathetic to WeChat users in a hearing this week but did not issue an injunction against the government.
-Another hearing is scheduled for Saturday.
+A federal judge in California appeared sympathetic to WeChat users in a hearing Saturday but did not immediately issue a ruling on their request for an injunction against the government.
 The Justice Department said in a filing in that case that they would not target WeChat users with criminal or civil penalties for using the app for messaging.